Buying A Property In Sant Martí

 Buyer Checklist

-Bottom line: with ongoing district improvements and the continued pull of 22@, Sant Martí combines livability with real appreciation potential.
-It is a very pragmatic choice for buyers who want modern comforts near the sea without paying full prime-central Barcelona pricing.
+With continued infrastructure investment, coastal livability, and the ongoing expansion of 22@, Sant Martí remains one of Barcelona’s most pragmatic long-term plays for buyers who want modern comforts near the sea without paying full prime-central Barcelona pricing.

 Buying property in Sant Martí